thmasq/touhou-sokoban/README.md

 #### Thanh and Ly Nguyen

 I would also like to thank Thanh Nguyen and Ly Nguyen for sharing their source code that went in the same direction as Olivia's project, but implemented more features.
 I am a beginner both in Rust and in programming, so reading their code was essential for me to understand how features such as refreshing the map or reading the map files from a .json files are implemented.
-It can be considered the code base of this project, and I do intend to maintain it.
+It can be considered the code base for this project, and I do intend to maintain it.
 Do check out their project: https://github.com/thanhqng1510/sokoban-rust

 #### Kazuki Kazuma